 Now let's imagine we need to calculate the rotational inertia of a thin disk about an axis perpendicular to its circular face and along the edge of the disk.
 It would be convenient if we could determine the rotational inertia about an axis along the edge using the rotational inertia about an axis through the CM (which we've already calculated).
 In fact, there is a very convenient method to determine the rotational inertia about any axis parallel to an axis through the CM if we know the rotational inertia about an axis through the CM.

 Imagine you want to determine the rotational inertia of an arbitrarily shaped object about an arbitrary axis.
-The solid circle denotes an axis of interest.
+The solid circle denotes an axis through the CM, the hollow circle the axis of interest.
 The two axes are parallel.